 More will be posted shortly:

-See http://www.shra.co.uk.
 Established in 2000 to give Harbour residents a strengthened and co-ordinated voice in all discussions on the management and development of Sovereign Harbour.
 It states in its manifesto that it represents the interests of all, not just some harbour residents whether renting, leasing or owning.
-Read more about SHRA here.
 Membership, via presentation of the membership card, brings discounts from certain local businesses.
-The work of the SHRA is funded by a one-off, life membership subscription, presently £10, from members including everyone in their households, supplemented by commercial sponsorship of the SHRA web site and newsletter, "Waterlines. " Although established as stated, it has discontinued any involvement in the creation and running of the long-planned but not yet constructed Community Centre; has no SHRA committee involvement in other controversial aspect of Sovereign Harbour life such as the Sovereign Harbour beaches and cycling misuse; dog mess nuisance, lack of trees, parking problems, harbour charge; and seems to be vitally interested only in Planning issues.
+The work of the SHRA is funded by a one-off, life membership subscription, presently £10, from members including everyone in their households, supplemented by commercial sponsorship of the SHRA web site and newsletter, "Waterlines. " There is no SHRA committee involvement in other controversial aspect of Sovereign Harbour life such as the Sovereign Harbour beaches and cycling misuse; dog mess nuisance, lack of trees, parking problems, harbour charge; only in Planning issues.
 The only real benefit of membership in return for the £10 is the 10% discount offered at some Sovereign Harbour or nearby establishments when a membership card is produced.

 Operator, Southern Railway, see http://www.southernrailway.com/tickets-and-fares/ticket-types/advance/.
-Stations are Eastbourne; Hampden Park (Sussex) (Approx. 3 miles away); Polegate (Approx. 5 miles away); Pevensey & Westham (Approx. 5 miles away; and) Pevensey Bay (Approx. 5 miles away).
+Stations are Eastbourne; Hampden Park (about.
+3 miles away); Polegate (Approx. 5 miles away); Pevensey & Westham (Approx. 5 miles away; and) Pevensey Bay (Approx. 5 miles away).
 Beyond Pevensey Bay are more stations going east to Bexhill and Hastings.